yulewang97/yulewang97.github.io/_news/announcement_2025-08-15.md

 related_posts: false
 ---

-I am fortunate to work as a Research Scientist Intern at Reality Labs, Meta, in New York City during the summer of 2025.
+I am fortunate to work as a Research Scientist Intern at Meta Reality Labs, in New York City during the summer of 2025.